dafuloth/Makersbnb/README.md

  - Run all of the tests

 ## The Tech Stack
-Database: Node-postgres, based on the theory that we already knew it and its straight forward Model : NodeJS, because we need to interact dynamically with the database and the controller
+**Database:** Node-postgres, based on the theory that we already knew it and its straight forward
+**Model:** NodeJS, because we need to interact dynamically with the database and the controller
-Controller: Express, JavaScript - Express was a simple way of creating a JS based web server and it was new to the team
+**Controller:** Express, JavaScript - Express was a simple way of creating a JS based web server and it was new to the team
-View: HTML, CSS, jQuery - Industry standard and highly flexible Feature Testing: Cypress
+**View:** HTML, CSS, jQuery - Industry standard and highly flexible
+**Feature Testing:** Cypress